 Source – Building Bulletin 100 (BB 100)

 1- Arson Reduction

 As stated above, 60% of all school fires are deliberate.
-Given the nature of the site, most are probably started as pranks and aren’t intended to get out of control.
+Given the nature of the site, most are probably pranks that get out of control.
 However, some will be planned, malicious attacks.

-Around 1 in 8 schools are subjected to an arson attack every year.
+Around 1 in 8 schools are subject to an arson attack every year.
 Although stopping arson attacks is virtually impossible, you can lower your risk by following these simple steps:

 - take steps to deter unauthorised entry onto the site;